joshwadd/Vehicle_detection/README.md

 ## Data Set

 The key component to the object detection pipeline is a robust image classifier, capable of detecting if a given image contains a vehicle or not.
 To do this I train a binary classifier on a data set made up of 17760 rgb images 64x64 pixels in size.
-In this dataset 8792
+In this dataset 8792 are images that contain a vehicle and 8968 are images that contain non-vehicle images of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzY4ODU4MzVdfQ==
+eyJoaXN0b3J5IjpbLTIwOTA3NzQwODFdfQ==
 -->